pma/amqp/README.md

 #### Connections and channels

-You can define a connection and channel in your config and AMQP will automatically...
+You can define a connection and channel in your config and AMQP will
+automatically:

 * Open the connection and channel at the start of the application
-* Automatically try to reconnect if they are disconnected
+* Automatically try to reconnect if they're disconnected

 ```elixir
 config :amqp,